DXNS-FM

+102.3 Bee FM logo from 2014 to 2023.

-DXNS (102.3 FM), broadcasting as 102.3 Bee FM, was a radio station owned and operated by the Northern Mindanao Broadcasting System.
-The station's studio and transmitter were located at the 4th Floor, L.T. & Sons Bldg., Montilla Blvd., Butuan.
+DXNS (102.3 FM) was a radio station owned and operated by the Northern Mindanao Broadcasting System.

 History

 The station was established on February 11, 2000 as Killer Bee under the management of Quest Broadcasting.
 It went off the air on June 23, 2008.

 A few months later, it returned on air, this time as Caraga's Hit Radio.
 Despite under new management, it retained its affiliation with Quest.
 In 2010, it brought back the Killer Bee branding.
 In 2014, a year after its sister stations started carrying the Magic branding, it renamed to Bee FM.

-In 2023, Bee FM Butuan went off the air.
+In 2023, Bee FM went off the air due to the owner's expired franchise.
+During its existence, it was located at the 4th Floor, L.T. & Sons Bldg., Montilla Blvd., Butuan.